setavenger/blindbit-oracle/README.md

 # BlindBit Backend

 A GO implementation for a BIP0352 Silent Payments Indexing Server.
-This backend was focused on serving the BlindBit mobile app with tweak data and other simplified data to spend and receive.
+This backend was focused on serving the BlindBit light clients with tweak data and other simplified data to spend and receive.

 ## Setup

 The installation process is still very manual.
 Will be improved based on feedback and new findings.

-### Prerequisites
+### Requirements

+- RPC access to a bitcoin full node
+    - unpruned because we need the prevouts for every transaction in the block with a taproot output
+    - Note: Indexing will take longer if the rpc calls take longer;
+      You might also want to allow more rpc workers on your node to speed things up.
+- Processing a block takes ~100ms-300ms
+- Disk space (~10Gb)
-- You need go 1.18 installed
+- go 1.18 installed

 ### Build